-- EPA will process the state geospatial information through the catchment-indexing processing tool to select the NHD Plus V2 catchments.
+- EPA will process the state geospatial information through the Catchment Indexing Process (CIP) Tool to select the corresponding NHDPlus V2 catchments.
 Figure 1 below is a simple graphic showing the relationship of an assessment unit to catchments. - EPA will conduct an internal QA/QC check of the results from the previous step.

-Figure 1: Graphic showing how the catchment-based indexing process relates an assessment unit to catchments as an example to communicate how this process works.
+Figure 1: Graphic showing how the Catchment Indexing Process (CIP) Tool relates an assessment unit to catchments as an example to communicate how this process works.

-Step 2: Calculate the universe
+Step 2: EPA calculates the universe